 (ii) the right of objection under section 85 available to the respondent in respect of that finding or action.

-[Regulation 17 amended in Gazette 5 Nov 2010 p.
+[Regulation 17 amended: Gazette 5 Nov 2010 p.
 5572.]

 18. Procedures prescribed (Act s.
 83(1)(b) and 85)

 For the purposes of section 83(1)(b) and 85 of the Act, as continued under Schedule 8 clause 2(1) of the Act, the procedures by which a respondent is to be charged with an alleged breach of discipline are that the employing authority must ensure, and must make a record of, the receipt of the written charge by the respondent.